 Keep the weeds under control.
 Weeds can carry mosaic virus, and can also be a breeding ground for the insects that spread it.
 Use a ground cover, or at least keep the weeds at bay with a weeding hoe (these are great for saving your back).

 Avoid touching plants.
 Always wash your hands before and after gardening.
 Your hands can be the vehicle to transfer viral pathogens from one plant to another.
 Also, avoid smoking in your garden, as this can introduce mosaic virus to the soil.

 Plant resistant pepper varieties.
 Some varieties have been identified to be more resistant to tobacco mosaic virus, though none are resistant to cucumber mosaic and other viruses.
 Look for varieties that are labeled ‘TMV’ (tobacco mosaic virus resistant) at nurseries and garden centers.
-Some common types are jalapeno, sweet banana, super cayenne, and bell boy hybrid.
+Some common types are sweet banana, super cayenne, and bell boy hybrid.

 Blight On Peppers

 Phytophthora blight is a pepper plant disease that is spread by a soil-borne pathogen.
-If your pepper plants have leaves low on the main stem, the rainfall can cause the soil to splash up on to the foliage, spreading the disease.
+If your pepper plants have leaves low on the main stem, the rainfall can cause the soil to splash up on to the foliage, introducing the disease.

 There are more than one type of blight, usually categorized into ‘early blight’ and ‘late blight.’
 Symptoms are similar, but some are more common in different parts of the world at different times of the growing season.